Shell-Protocol/H.E.R-DAO-Demo/next-app/README.md

 ### Setup Enviornment Variables
 * [Alchemy](https://www.alchemy.com/)
-  * Generate an API key for Goerli Arbitrum.
+  * Generate an API key for Goerli Arbitrum or use the provided key for testing.

 ### How To Run Locally:
 ```